wavefrontHQ/integrations/cadvisor/README.md

-This integration contains resources for monitoring Docker with Wavefront using Google cAdvisor.
-See [Docker (cAdvisor) Integration](https://community.wavefront.com/docs/DOC-1208) for more instructions.

-## Exporting cAdvisor Stats to Wavefront
+# Exporting cAdvisor Stats to Wavefront

-cAdvisor supports exporting stats to [Wavefront](https://wavefront.com).
+cAdvisor supports exporting stats to Wavefront (https://wavefront.com).
 Below are the additional command line arguments needed to tell cAdvisor to export stats to your local Wavefront proxy.

-### Requirements
+### What You'll Need
 1. A Wavefront account.
 2. A Wavefront proxy installed on your network.